 Women and girls bear the brunt of poverty and violence in Timor-Leste, where over 40% of people survive on less than $2 a day.
-Your gift can help them change their lives.
+This EOFY you can help us change the story.

 What’s the problem?

 Timor-Leste is still rife with trauma and violence following its struggle for independence.
 Unfortunately, this legacy has contributed to high levels of violence against women and girls – especially domestic violence.

 Almost 60% of women between the ages of 15 and 49 have reported physical or sexual violence from an intimate partner, with 46% experiencing this violence within the last 12 months.

 At the same time, women have lower levels of education and savings than men.
 Just 54% of women are literate.
 This is a major barrier to employment and participation in civic life.

 Through counselling, education and training, we help some of Timor-Leste’s most vulnerable women transform their lives.
 We work with:

 We offer counselling and business training for women and girls who are escaping gender-based violence.
 With this training they can start their own business, such as a kiosk, like Marisa, or second-hand clothing shop, like Ines.

 We also teach women in prison such as Maria how to read and write through weekly literacy classes.
 For many, it is their first chance to receive a basic education.
 With literacy skills, women are more likely to find work when they’re released and become self-sufficient in the long term.

 With independent incomes, women enjoy greater respect and power in their families and communities, which reduces vulnerability to violence.